Security-Onion-Solutions/securityonion-docs/detections.rst

 - **Migration Failed**: A failure occurred during the migration.
 The migration will stop on the first error and will not attempt to migrate to newer versions until the issue is resolved.
 - **Synchronizing**: A rule synchronization is in progress.
 This occurs daily, to ensure the Security Onion grid has the latest rules.
 - **Sync Failed**: A failure occurred during the synchronization procedure.
 The next sync will retry within a few minutes.
 - **Rule Mismatch**: An integrity check process detected a mismatch between the deployed rules and the enabled rules.
 The SOC log will note the specific mismatched rules.
+One way that this can happen is if you had previously added custom rules to /opt/so/saltstack/local/salt/idstools/rules/local.rules.
+If this is the case, you can remove the rules from that file and then re-add them using the Detections interface.
 - **OK**: No known issues with the rule engine.

 Clicking the status text will navigate to :ref:`hunt` and attempt to find related logs.